26 Sep Bench Press Without Shoulder Pain

 - Where should the barbell end up?

-Modifying the movement can be achieved by changing moment arms or by decreasing the range of motion one goes through when performing a bench press.
+Another way to bench press without shoulder pain is to modify the movement.
+Modifying the movement can be achieved by changing moment arms or by decreasing the range of motion one goes through when performing the bench press.

 Adjusting the moment arm to the shoulder

 Let’s use physics to our advantage.
 The moment arm is what dictates how much stress is placed on each joint, if we bench press with our elbows flared out and our grip wide, we will INCREASE stress on the shoulders.
 If we press with a narrow grip, the natural path of benching will force the elbow to hug in towards the body which will bias stress to the elbows.
 The change in grip narrowing doesn’t have to be drastic, it can be very minimal with a subtle decrease of 1/2 inch in grip width at a time.
 It is important to have an adequate pronation range of motion of the forearm for the proper execution of the narrow grip variation.
 A narrow grip leads to decreased stress on the shoulders and increases stress on the elbows.
 Narrow grip bench pressing has also been shown to increase activation of the clavicular head of the pec and the triceps brachii compared to a wider grip.
 Another reason why a narrow grip will challenge the triceps more is for the reason you have more range of motion coming from your elbows and less range of motion is needed from the shoulders to perform the movement.

 Bench Press Without Shoulder Pain: Under grip